Implementation of the NSW Education Standards

 - an assessment of your qualifications

-- payment of a fee to BOSTES.
+- payment of a fee to NESA.

 Teachers need to be provisionally or conditionally accredited in order to be employed in NSW schools.
-This accreditation will be provided by the Director, People and Careers.

 Conditional Accreditation applies to teachers who do not meet the requirements of the Australian Professional Standards for Teachers for provisional accreditation or who have not completed an approved course.